csaden/csaden.github.io/HackReactor/_posts/2015-07-18-Progress-in-Threes.md

 ### Anything you want to do differently tomorrow?

 I updated the n-queens and n-rook solutions and counting functions by writing a more generic `findSolutions` functions.
-I also updated the watchout sprint, which made use of d3.js and d3's timer functions.
+I also updated the Watchout sprint, which made use of d3.js and d3's timer functions.
 I finally had a breakthrough about context and `this` keyword as it relates to d3 data bounded to DOM nodes.

 I've been catching up on coding tasks so now I need to catch up personal tasks.
 Tomorrow will be my day to relax, run errands, and exercise.
 I want to make sure I prioritize those items and then save an hour or two in the evening to review for Monday's self-assessment.